oroinc/documentation/user_guide/export_import.rst

+.. _user-guide-export-import

-Export and Import Functionality
+Import and Export Functionality
 ===============================

-In OroCRM properties of some entities (e.g. Users, Leads, Opportunities, etc.) can be exported and/or imported in/from .csv files. :guilabel:`Export` and :guilabel:`Import` buttons will appear in the top right corner of such entity grids.
+Details of some OroCRM entities (e.g. Users, Leads, Opportunities, etc.) can be exported and/or imported in/from .csv files.
+For such entities, :guilabel:`Export` and :guilabel:`Import` buttons will appear in the top right corner of the grid.

-.. _user_guide_import:
+.. _user-guide-import:

 Import
 -------

-Import functionality comes handy, if you want to upload multiple instances manually or from a third-party enterprise application.
+Import functionality is particularly useful, if you want to upload multiple instances.

-Click |Bdropdown| on the **Import** button in the top right corner of the grid page.
-Choose  :guilabel:`Download Data Template`.
-Prepare a .csv file that corresponds the template and click  :guilabel:`Import` button, choose the .csv file for import, carefully read through the submission form and confirm the import.
+- Click |Bdropdown| on the **Import** button in the top right corner of the grid page
+- Choose :guilabel:`Download Data Template`
+- Prepare a .csv file that corresponds the template
+- Click  :guilabel:`Import` button, choose the .csv file for import
+- Carefully read through the submission form and confirm the import

 .. caution::

     Mandatory fields of the entity **must** be specified

 Once import is over the new entity instances will appear in the grid.

 *Import Example*
 ^^^^^^^^^^^^^^^^

-Prior to using OroCRM, John&Sons construction material factory used to keep track of their Leads in an Calc table.
-Now they want to upload all their details to the OroCRM Leads.
+Prior to using OroCRM, John&Sons construction material factory used to keep track of their Leads in a Calc table.
+Now they want to upload their details to the OroCRM Leads.

 These are the first 10 instances of the table

 .. image:: ./img/export_import/in_lead_table_ex.png

-You can find the whole document at the *System --> Entities --> Documentation --> Initial Leads Table --> Attachments -->John&SonsLeads.xls*.
+You can find the whole document at the *System --> Entities --> Documentation --> Initial Leads Table --> Attachments --> John&SonsLeads.xls*.

 In order to import the Leads into the system, we have downloaded the data template.

 .. image:: ./img/export_import/download_data_template.png
    align: right

-The template is available at the *System --> Entities --> Documentation --> Leads Data Template --> Attachments --> leads_data_template.xls*.

-If a column is missing, the value will be filled with the default value or left empty.
+- If a column is missing, the value will be filled with the default value or left empty.
-All the mandatory properties must be filled.
+- All the mandatory properties must be filled.
-If there as a column in the initial table that is not in the template, custom property must be created for it.
+- If there as a column in the initial table that you want to add to the system and it is not in the template, custom property must be created for it.

 In our example: